jpedro/color/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea
-title: ''
+title: 'Title: Place this securely on /dev/null'
-labels: ''
+labels: 'feature'
 assignees: '@jpedro'

 ---